-We work to provide volunteer groups with a wide array of opportunities for service throughout New Orleans.
-Our volunteer coordinators work with group leaders to determine what types of projects are a good fit for their groups’ unique skills and interests.
+New Orleans works to provide volunteer groups with a wide array of opportunities for service throughout the New Orleans area.
+Group leaders will determine what types of projects are a good fit for their groups’ unique skills and interests.

 What does it cost to stay at Camp Restore?

-Camp Restore – New Orleans charges a flat per-person rate of $40/night Sunday-Thursday, and $25/night Friday-Saturday for lodging, three meals a day and project coordination.
+Camp Restore – New Orleans charges a flat per-person rate of $45/night Sunday-Thursday, and $35/night Friday-Saturday for lodging and two meals a day.

 What are your age requirements?